Dependence of the dielectric constant of electrolyte solutions on ionic concentration - a microfield approach: Introduction

-where~$E_{\rm ex}$ is external field intensity,~$P$ is the orientational polarization of the medium, and~$\varepsilon_\infty$ is the contribution to the dielectric due to other effects such as molecular polarization.
-Assuming~$\varepsilon_\infty$ is independent of the ionic concentration~$c$, the aim of this letter is to suggest a mechanism for the dependence of the orientational polarization~$P$ upon~$c$.
+where~$E_{\rm ex}$ is external field intensity,~$P_{\rm water}$ is the orientational polarization due to orientation of water dipoles in the direction of applied field,~$\varepsilon_0$ is the vacuum permittivity, and~$\varepsilon_{\rm ms}$ is the contribution to the dielectric arising from molecular polarization and orientational polarization of ion-pairs.
+The aim of this work is to derive a mechanism for the dependence of the orientational polarization~$P_{\rm water}$ upon~$c$ via the dependence of the ionic microfield upon salt concentration.